 3. Refresh your skills and knowledge – get certified or join a course

-Only some full-time degree programs have placement guarantees.
 Most of the online or part-time programs do not have any placement guarantees, but they are legitimate ways to upgrade and refresh your skills and knowledge.
-There are no specific short-term courses or programs which can make us very well prepared for any job.
-Depending on your interest and educational background, there could be hundreds of certification programs to choose from.
+Depending on your interest and educational background, there could be hundreds of short term programs or certification programs to choose from

 Pros: You are more confident.
 Your resume looks better.
 You have better chances of selling yourself in the job market.

 Cons: Even with certification, employers might prefer someone with experience.
 Be ready to face that.

-When you don’t have any previous experiences to show in your resume, meaningful volunteering or internship experiences would definitely add a lot of values to your resume.
+When you don’t have any previous experiences to show on your resume, meaningful volunteering or internship experiences would definitely add a lot of value to your resume.
 Freelancing is another legitimate way of gaining experience.
 As you are working towards your full-time career to take off, register yourself for some of the freelancing jobs.

-A combination of volunteering or freelancing experience and any certificate or diploma would definitely give your resume and your confidence level a huge boost.
+A combination of volunteering or freelancing experience and any certificate or diploma would definitely give your resume and your confidence a huge boost.

 You would also develop a lot of contacts and may potentially develop a good professional network through volunteering.
 Some organizations also hire interns or volunteers for permanent positions.

 5. Networking is the key to new opportunities

 Work on building a robust professional network.
 Connect and engage with people on professional social media like LinkedIn.
 Join some relevant groups in your area or niche.
 You can also join different groups of professionals on Facebook or Twitter.
 The professional networking groups can help you to:

 - Connect with professionals from different fields and areas of work

 - View job postings, seminars, events, and job fairs

-- Connect with several recruiters and Human Resource professionals of different companies
+- Connect with several recruiters and Human Resource professionals from different companies